Search for heavy neutral resonances decaying to tau lepton pairs in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy

 In the production of \PZpr bosons via $s$-channel annihilation of quark-antiquark pairs, the \PZpr bosons have limited Lorentz boost in the plane transverse to the beam.
 For the \TeVns-scale \mzp of interest, the \PGt decay daughters tend to be clustered within small back-to-back cones.
 With this picture in mind, we derive an estimate of the \PZpr boson candidate mass \mrec, making use of the transverse momentum imbalance between the visible daughters of the two \PGt lepton decays: \ifthenelse{\boolean{cms@external}} { \begin{widetext}

 \end{widetext} } {

 } Here $(\Etauvis_i, \ptauvis_i)$ is the four momentum of the reconstructed daughter(s) of the $i^{\mathrm{th}}$ \PGt candidate.
 The momentum of the invisible neutrinos is represented by $\pZprmiss = (\ptZprmiss,\zZprmiss)$, with $\ptZprmiss = -(\pvtauvis_{1\mathrm{T}} + \pvtauvis_{2\mathrm{T}})$ and $\zZprmiss=0$.
-The momentum term $\abs{\ptauvis_{1}+\ptauvis_{2}+\pZprmiss}^2$ under the square root in Eq.~\ref{eq:mrecolephad} serves to subtract the longitudinal momentum components of the visible energy terms.
-We find that this method of accounting for the neutrinos provides better discrimination between the signal and the SM background processes than the event momentum imbalance \ptvecmiss, the negative vectorial sum of all reconstructed objects.
+We find that this definition of \ptZprmiss provides better discrimination between the signal and the SM background processes than the event momentum imbalance \ptvecmiss, the negative vectorial sum of all reconstructed objects.
 This is because \ptvecmiss includes contributions from mismeasured jets in the underlying event and from additional \pp interactions within the same or nearby bunch crossings (pileup).

 We use \mrec as the primary discriminating variable for extraction of the signal yield.
 Although the natural decay width of the \PZpr boson is small compared with its mass ($<$3\% for the model assumptions in this paper), the relative resolution on \mrec is between 30 and 45\% for the range of \mzp considered.
 The analysis is thus dominated by experimental resolution effects arising from the undetected neutrinos.
-Data and simulation are used to obtain estimates of the yields of the SM background processes, and the signal yield is obtained from a maximum likelihood (ML) fit to the \mrec distributions for each of the three $\PZpr\to\PGt^\pm\PGt^\mp$ decay channels, as described in the following sections.
+Data and simulation are used to obtain estimates of the yields of the SM background processes, and the signal yield is obtained from a maximum likelihood (ML) fit to the \mrec distributions for each of the three $\PZpr\to\PGtp\PGtm$ decay channels, as described in the following sections.